 Ross Stores (ROST) Received its Third Buy in a Row

 After Morgan Stanley and D.A.
-Davidson gave Ross Stores (NASDAQ: ROST) a Buy rating last month, the company received another Buy, this time from Merrill Lynch.
-Analyst Lorraine Hutchinson reiterated a Buy rating on Ross Stores today and set a price target of $110.00.
-The company’s shares closed last Friday at $94.41.
+Davidson gave Ross Stores (NASDAQ: ROST) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
+Analyst Michael Binetti maintained a Buy rating on Ross Stores yesterday and set a price target of $105.00.
+The company’s shares closed last Friday at $93.13.

-According to TipRanks.com, Hutchinson is a 4-star analyst with an average return of 3.1% and a 51.4% success rate.
-Hutchinson covers the Consumer Goods sector, focusing on stocks such as Urban Outfitters, Signet Jewelers, and TJX Companies.
+According to TipRanks.com, Binetti is a 4-star analyst with an average return of 6.3% and a 54.4% success rate.
+Binetti covers the Consumer Goods sector, focusing on stocks such as The Estée Lauder Companies, J. C. Penney Company, and Lululemon Athletica.

 Currently, the analyst consensus on Ross Stores is a Strong Buy with an average price target of $105.87, representing a 13.9% upside.
 In a report issued on May 15, RBC Capital also maintained a Buy rating on the stock with a $90.00 price target.